-5 ABSTRACT
+ABSTRACT

-- 6 OBJECTIVE: To determine the seroprevalence of carriage of Hepatitis B surface antigen - 7 among blood donors in Isangi, a rural health area in northeastern of DR Congo. - 8 METHODS: This was a retrospective study conducted in the Isangi Rural Health Zone from - 9 January 1, 2010 to December 31, 2017, involving 2,298 volunteer blood donors.
-Data was - 10 collected anonymously from blood donor records and registers taking into account the - following variables: age, sex, profession, educational level, marital status and type of donor. - Alere Determine TM HBsAg test (Chiba, Japan) was used for screening donors' serum - 13 samples. - 14 RESULTS: The prevalence of HBs antigen carriage was 3.2% among volunteer blood donors - in Isangi.
-It was higher among donor aged 20 to 29, males, jobless, low education; donors - live alone and family/replacement donors.
-The seropositivity of the HBs antigen was - significantly associated with sex and marital status. - 18 CONCLUSION: The prevalence of carriage of HBs antigen is low in Isangi blood donors - 19 (3.2%).
-But this seroprevalence would be underestimated because of the use of the rapid - 20 diagnostic test in the biological qualification of blood donations.
-On the other hand, it would - 21 reflect an epidemiological difference of infectious agents between rural and urban areas. - 22 Strategies to improve blood safety in the Isangi Rural Health Zone should be geared towards - abandoning family giving, promoting volunteer giving, organizing club donors and keeping - them loyal. - 25 KEY WORDS: Prevalence, carriage, HBs antigen, blood donor, Isangi.
+Objective: To determine the seroprevalence of carriage of Hepatitis B surface antigen among blood donors in Isangi, a rural health area in northeastern DR Congo.

+Methods: This was a retrospective study conducted in the Isangi Rural Health Zone from January 1, 2010 to December 31, 2017 involving 2,298 volunteer blood donors.
+Data were collected anonymously from blood donor records and registers taking into account the following variables: age, sex, profession, educational level, marital status and type of donor.
+Alere DetermineTM HBsAg test (Chiba, Japan) was used for screening donors' serum samples.

+Results: The prevalence of HBs antigen carriage was 3.2% among volunteer blood donors in Isangi.
+It was found higher among donor aged 20 to 29, males, jobless, low education, donors living alone and family/replacement donors.
+The seropositivity of the HBs antigen was significantly associated with sex and marital status.

+Conclusion: The prevalence of carriage of HBs antigen is low in Isangi blood donors (3.2%).
+But this seroprevalence would be underestimated because of the use of the rapid diagnostic test in the biological qualification of blood donations.
+On the other hand, it would reflect an epidemiological difference of infectious agents between rural and urban areas.
+Strategies to improve blood safety in the Isangi Rural Health Zone should be geared towards abandoning family giving, promoting volunteer giving, organising club donors and keeping them loyal.

+^{}Corresponding author: E-mail: jacquesossinga@gmail.com;

+Keywords: Prevalence; carriage; HBs antigen; blood donor; Isangi.

-26 INTRODUCTION
+1. INTRODUCTION

+2. METHODS